Spark Summer Learning Frequently Asked Questions

 What will my student be learning?

 Spark Summer Learning is filled with hands-on, age-appropriate lessons.
 Our curriculum is STEAM-focused (Science, Technology, Engineering, Art and Mathematics).
-We’ll be exploring each of these areas through project-based lessons... we’ll discover the world of physics by playing various sports.
-We’ll explore ecology and biology by learning about bird adaptations and building a bird feeder!
-We’ll venture into chemistry as we investigate water and water recreation.
-And so much more!
+We’ll be exploring each of these areas through project-based lessons.
 Check out our weekly themes for more information on what we’ll do each week!
+But don’t worry...exploring and learning won’t be our only fun!
+Each Wednesday, we’ll head out for field trips and pool time!

 What should my child bring to camp?